storj/docs/app/(docs)/node/faq/running-node-via-pia/page.md

 For Operators not interested in internet privacy (e.g. private browsing) and who want to rent out only a few GBs of data, the cost of paying for a VPN will not be justified.

 However, Operators that value internet privacy or are unable to connect to the storage node network due to a variety of issues discussed in the introduction, and who plan to rent out more than 500 GB, can expect to pay for their VPN through their earnings from running storagenode.
-The other large advantage for Storage Node Operators is that PIA accepts payments in Bitcoin/Etherium/etc., which makes paying with the Storj earnings even easier, since this will only involve selling the STORJ tokens earned on an exchange for Bitcoin/Etherium/etc., which can then directly be used to pay the VPN invoice.
+The other large advantage for Storage Node Operators is that PIA accepts payments in Bitcoin/Etherium/etc., which makes paying with the Storj earnings even easier, since this will only involve selling the USDC earned on an exchange for Bitcoin/Etherium/etc., which can then directly be used to pay the VPN invoice.
 The workflow covered in this guide can of course also be applied to other VPNs.
 Storj does not endorse any particular VPN service, every user is free to decide for themselves which VPN company they want to select.

 There are plenty of other competitors in that space:
 * [portmap.io](https://portmap.io/)